 - Hold hands if traveling with smaller kids, especially during peak periods.

 - Make sure your child knows to go to a NYPD officer or MTA personnel if lost.
 Give kids a card with contact information in case of emergency.

 - If this is your first trip to NYC, stay away from express trains and buses.

-SheBuysTravel Tip: The NYC MTA is phasing out MetroCards and encouraging the use of its OMNY contactless pay system.
+SheBuysTravel Tip: The NYC MTA is phasing out MetroCards and encouraging the use of its OMNY contactless pay system, using your phone or a credit card.
 Currently, both systems are in use.